mariadb-corporation/MaxScale/Documentation/Reference/MaxAdmin.md

 ### Destroying Monitors

 To destroy a monitor, use the `destroy monitor` command.
 All servers need to be removed from the monitor before it can be destroyed.
-Only created monitors should be destroyed and they will remain a part of the runtime configuration until the next restart.

 ```
 destroy monitor - Destroy a monitor